Will demand for the international student experience switch from West to East in the coming years?

 Thus, it seems, the notion that there will be a fundamental shift in demand for international study from the West to the East is unfounded.
 Instead, the introduction of a much more reciprocal student flow will occur worldwide, enabled by economic and technological advancement.
 Online education will innovate the reach and engagement of HE, whilst remaining affordable.
 In this environment, it’s crucial that institutions are constantly evolving to offer new modes of delivery and engagement.

 The Reimagine Education Awards tracks this innovation, rewarding those who are making truly ground-breaking inroads in technology and education.
-The 2018 overall winners, The National Institute of The Death, developed the first virtual environment exclusively in sign language.
+The 2018 overall winners, The National Institute of The Deaf, developed the first virtual environment exclusively in sign language.
 This highlights the idea that international education will not only continue to reach a growing body of students worldwide, but that technology will allow those who have been historically marginalized to participate.

 If you would like to find out more about innovation in Higher Educaiton, take a look at our series of Reimagine Education White Papers here.